Nekina/my-arduino-projects/index.md

 This 2-digit counter uses the blinking effect, a technique on LED displays to turn the LEDs ON and OFF at a rate fast enough that the naked eye can only recognize the ON state.
-This technique allows the Arduino microcontroller to execute commands in between the "delays" which enables it to detect the user's button input almost instantaneously.
+This technique allows the Arduino to execute commands in between the "delays" which enables it to detect the user's button input almost instantaneously.

 ### Main Features